Welcome Laurel Hill Parents!

 FCPS’s Adult & Community Education (ACE)

-The FCPS Department of Communications and Community Outreach offers a wide variety of parenting classes throughout the year.
+The FCPS Office of Family and School Partnerships offers a variety of parenting classes throughout the year.
 Click here for information on Fall 2015 programs.

 Workshops and Programs for Parents of Students with Special Needs